juliandwain/juliandwain.github.io/_pages/cv.md

 - **Working Student at Siemens eAircraft in Sales & Business Developement**, Siemens AG (now Rolls Royce Electrical), *09/2018 - 02/2019*
   - Development of the eAircraft market model
   - Creation of strategic presentations for executives
-  - Sourcing of external market surves in aviation industry
+  - Sourcing of external market surveys in aviation industry
 - **Student Assistant at the Chair of Thermodynamics**, Technical University of Munich, *10/2018 - 03/2018*
   - Maintaining the chair's library